 Somewhere along the way, a “Pie Night Recipes and Other Trade Secrets” cookbook was made for all of the women in our family so that we all have a copy of all of the Pie Night recipes.
 I refer to it all the time for our classic family recipes.

-The original recipe used Crisco shortening, but knowing what I know about trans fat, I now use coconut oil, which is not hydrogenated like shortening is.
-It results in the same flaky crust that is perfect.
-The only thing missing is the sweet loving touch of Aunt Debbie.
-I use white whole wheat flour in place of all-purpose flour for a delicious whole wheat pie crust, but you can use all-purpose if you’d like.
+The original recipe used Crisco shortening, but knowing what I know about trans fat, I now use butter or coconut oil, which is not hydrogenated like shortening is.
+It results in the same flaky crust that is perfect for apple, pecan and pumpkin pie.
+The only thing missing is the sweet loving touch of Aunt Debby.
+I use white whole wheat flour in place of all-purpose flour for a delicious, nutty whole wheat pie crust.
+The flavor is delicious, and you get a little extra fiber in with your Thanksgiving pies!

 - 1 tsp salt

-- In the bowl of a food processor, add flour, salt, and coconut oil.
+- In the bowl of a food processor, add flour, salt, and butter.

 - Pulse a few times until pea-sized pieces form.